ibm-cloud-docs/event-notifications/en-migration.md

 {: #en-migrate-modify-backend}
 {: step}

 This section contains the steps that you perform in the back end.
-The send notification API is changed and therefore all the SDKs change also.
+The send notification API has changed, which requires updates to all the SDKs.

 ### If you are using the `Node.js` SDK
 {: #en-migrate-using-nodejs}

 Migrate the existing Node SDK to the new {{site.data.keyword.en_full}} SDK.
-Follow this link for the new Node Admin SDK documentation.
+For more information, see the new Node Admin SDK documentation.

 1. Changes to importing the SDK